es2mac/YogaPoseClassifier/work_notes.md

 - MoveNet
     - Seen reports of difficulty converting to CoreML
     - Otherwise needs to add TensorFlow Lite dependency
     - Claims to outperform PoseNet.
-Which it does seem to be, quite significantly, based on the [web demo](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection)
+Subjectively speaking it does seem to be, quite significantly, based on the [web demo](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection)

 ## Classification solutions